alexandrephl/alexandrephl.github.io/_projects/DroneSafetyLayer/safety-layer-px4.md

 ## High-level pipeline
 **Raspberry Pi (planner/vision)** → **DroneCAN (Classic CAN 2.0)** → **STM32 safety validation (FreeRTOS)** → **MAVLink UART** → **PX4 Offboard**

+  Offboard obstacle-avoidance architecture for a PX4-controlled drone: a Raspberry Pi (vision + planning) proposes velocity setpoints, an STM32 safety gate verifies them in real time (freshness, bounds, confidence/TTL), and PX4 executes only commands that pass—otherwise it falls back to a deterministic failsafe command path.

 ### Header 3
 Use this to have subsection if needed